 Today is Mother's Day and I want to share my mother with you.
 She passed away on November 22, 2006 after a 5 year battle with ovarian cancer.

 Phyllis Hoecher was born to dry land farmers in northern Colorado in 1933.
 She was the youngest of 6 children and a product of the Great Depression, which molded her character and outlook for the rest of her life.
 When we were growing up, she told us such stories of hard times and making the best of what they had.
 My grandpa was an Austrian immigrant who came to America at the age of 9.
 After marrying my grandma, he lost his first farm for $17 tax money and his second farm for $49 tax.
-To feed his children, he operated a still during Prohibition, making and selling moonshine on a small farm just one mile across the section from where we live now.
-When the revenuers came to raid his place, he buried the still and forgot where he put it.
-It's buried somewhere on that farm yet today.
+To feed his children, he operated a still during Prohibition, making and selling

 My grandpa walked 8 miles every night to the nearby settlement of Cornish to play poker to bring in money during the Depression.
 He played at the saloon--yes the saloon--just like in the cowboy movies, although it wasn't glamorous in the least.
 He would play poker until the wee hours of the morning, walk the 8 miles home and go to work in the fields during the day.
 The family was lucky not to have starved.
 The stories of eating baking powder biscuits with small bits of sorghum and boiled turnips for days on end are still fresh in my mind.

-She attended schools right near where we live now and met and married my father in this area as well.
+we live now and met and married my father in this area as well.
 The Depression was probably the single most influential era in my mother's life.
 The scarcity of money, food, clothing, housing, jobs, and everything else necessary for daily living took its toll.
 She emerged, as so many did, wary of government and bankers, distrusting of everyone, including some of her own family, and tight fisted with her money.
 Her father told her, "Don't you EVER trust ANYONE," and she pretty much never did.
 She never threw anything away, but saved it all because "everything has a use and you'll be sorry if you don't have it later."
 This is a picture of the students in Mama's one room school on the Colorado prairie near Pierce, Colorado in 1939.
 She's in the front row on the right end.

 After marrying my father, they farmed various farms as tenants and then finally bought the home place, right here, in 1964.
 It was a miracle for them to get it, with no money down and small annual payments.
 They bought it for $22,500.00, less than an average new car costs today.
 I've lived here my whole life and hope I never leave.
 My mother hoped the same, and God was merciful to her in that she was able to live here until she went on to heaven.
 This is my mom and dad's wedding picture with my grandparents, Gustav and Mildred Hoecher.

-My mother was a registered nurse for 50 years.
-She worked at the local hospital at night and farmed with Papa during the day.
+farmed with Papa during the day.
 They struggled.
 They had four girls within the first 7 years of marriage, dealt with health problems, fought to make the farm payment every year, faced weather and falling prices, and wrangled with marital issues.
 Throughout every challenge, Mama always reminded us that she was blessed because she always had more than she ever had as a child.
 I believed her--most of the time.
 She always told us that being happy is a choice you make, not an experience that happens.
 I believed her.
 This is one of my favorite pictures of all of us girls.
 I'm the one in the front with the fat belly.
-My sister Kathleen, of A Bag of Olives, is holding our baby sister.
+My sister Kathleen, of

-Mama was a strong willed woman with a bigger than life personality.
-Standing only 5'4" at her peak, she wielded great influence.
+peak, she wielded great influence.
 She was opinionated and passionate about the things that were important to her--her family, her land and home, her nursing career, her community.
 I remember her standing toe to toe more than once with the ditch rider arguing about why he wouldn't give us our full measure of water for irrigation.
 I remember her getting in a doctor's face about his lack of compassion towards an ailing patient.
 I remember her fighting for my opportunity to audition for a sports scholarship at the local university, even thought I wasn't on "the list".
 (I got the scholarship, by the way, to Mama's everlasting satisfaction.)
 She was competent, confident, intelligent, well researched, fearless and prepared to do battle.
 How do you stand up to that?
 Very few could.

 I always felt overwhelmed by Mama's personality.
 She was more than I could ever imagine being.
 In a way, I was afraid of her--afraid of her disapproval and anger, afraid of falling short of her expectations.
 I rarely said "No" to her, even as an adult, due to that fear.
 She had a wicked and sharp tongue when riled and her sarcasm cut deeply.
 It would hurt her to know that.

 But as we both grew older, we became friends.
 She was no longer the rescuer and the teacher to me.
 She relaxed and seemed to enjoy my company and thus, I was able to relax.
 We spent weekends camping with the grandchildren.
 We took road trips to out of the way places like Mesa Verde for exploring, Red Mountain Pass for the amazing beauty, South Fork for fishing, and Pawnee Buttes for the ever changing prairie.
 We canned vegetables, butchered chickens, learned to work her very first video camera and communicate by email.
 We talked about life, love, the future, ideals, hopes and dreams.
 Mama revealed more of herself to me during that period than I ever thought possible.
-She didn't try to make a point.
-She just seemed to want to share herself with someone that she finally felt she could trust.
-I was glad to be the keeper of her secrets.
+She didn't try to make

 No one was more shocked than I was when she came home from the doctor crying.
 The woman who had always been physically, emotionally and mentally strong was broken.
 The doctor didn't make a diagnosis, but she knew she had cancer.
 She knew the signs and symptoms and read it all.
 She fought for 5 long years and during that time, my girls grew from primary schoolers into young women and my boys into adults.
 Despite all my rantings about chemotherapy and the incompetence of doctors, they gave us 5 precious years that we wouldn't have had otherwise.